Part 1 – The rite of Baptism – The Proper Wording Used In Baptism

 Eusebius cites Matthew 28:19, 20 eighteen times in his work, always in the same form, “Go you make disciples of all nations in My name [Yahushua], teaching them to observe all things, whatsoever I commanded you” (emphasis added).
 Article in Beauties of the Truth, January 1991 edition.

-The truth of this matter is that the Papacy was changing and inserting verses not originally found in the Greek texts to support the Trinitarian beliefs and practices that were being brought into the early Christian church from paganism.
-(See my study on The Deity - Arianism and Daniel 7:24).)
-A text of Scripture the Papacy has inserted into the Scriptures is found in 1 John 5:7.
-"When Erasmus published his version of the Greek New Testament, he left out the addition of 1 John 5:7 from his first two editions (AD 1516, AD 1519), arguing that he could not find those words in any Greek manuscript.
+The truth of this matter is the Papacy was changing and inserting verses not originally found in the Greek manuscripts to support the Trinitarian beliefs and practices that were being brought into the early Christian church from paganism.
+(See my study on The Deity - Arianism and Daniel 7:24).
+A text of Scripture the papacy has inserted into the Scriptures is found in 1 John 5:7.
+"When Erasmus published his version of the Greek New Testament, he left out the addition of 1 John 5:7 from his first two editions (AD 1516, AD 1519), arguing he could not find those words in any Greek manuscript.
 Pressured by some (Catholics) to include this addition to the Greek text, Erasmus proposed that if they could show him a single Greek manuscript in which the addition was found, he would include it in his next edition.
-Sure enough, they came up with a purportedly Greek manuscript in which the addition was found, one, scholars believe was dated from the sixteenth century AD, translated from Latin to the Greek and added to the Greek text.
+Sure enough, they came up with a purportedly Greek manuscript in which the addition was found, one, which scholars believe was dated from the sixteenth century AD, translated from Latin to the Greek, and added to the Greek text.
 Erasmus subsequently included it in his AD 1522 edition of the Greek New Testament."

 Out of one hundred and thirteen manuscripts, the text is missing in one hundred and twelve.
 It occurs in no manuscript before the tenth century.
 The first place the text occurs in Greek is in the Greek translation of the acts of the Council of Lateran, held in AD 1215.